rrice2004/Python-/LogFile Search/README.md

  an issue and had to look through endless log files for what you wanted, this will help speed up that time.

  > Currently works on the following file formats: .log,.txt,.csv,.xlsx and .docx
-> > Requires Docx, openpyxl and requests modules to be installed.
+> > Requires Docx, openpyxl, fuzzywuzzy and requests modules to be installed.

 <br />
 <br />